Pictured Recipe: Gluten-Free Carrot Cake

-Everyone expects carrot cake to be sweet, but you don't have to get carried away by adding copious amounts of refined white sugar.
-We cut back on the overall amount of added sugar in a traditional carrot cake and instead use canned crushed pineapple to sweeten our cake.
-The benefit is that you get a great (sweet!) taste from the pineapple, plus some added fiber—something you don't get with regular sugar.
+Everyone expects carrot cake to be sweet, but you don't have to get carried away by using copious amounts of added sugar.
+We cut back on the overall amount of added sugar in a traditional carrot cake and instead use canned crushed pineapple to sweeten our EatingWell Carrot Cake.
+The benefit is that you get a great (sweet!) taste from the pineapple, plus some added fiber and antioxidants—something you don't get with regular sugar.
 Raisins, applesauce and prune puree can also be used to naturally sweeten carrot cake with less added sugar.

 Typical carrot cake recipes call for all-purpose flour.
-To give ours a little boost of fiber while still keeping it tender, we use whole-wheat pastry flour in our cake.
-It has roughly 13 more grams of fiber per cup than white flour does and has a mild, nutty flavor that's very hard to detect when it gets mixed up with the carrots, pineapple and spices that flavor the cake.
+To give carrot cake a little boost of fiber while still keeping it tender, we use whole-wheat pastry flour in our classic cake, as well as in the cupcakes pictured above.
+It has more fiber than white flour and has a mild, nutty flavor that's very hard to detect when it gets mixed up with the carrots and spices that flavor the cake.

 We would never take your frosting away, but there are ways to make it a smidge healthier and still keep lots of delicious sweet flavor.
 For a lighter cream cheese frosting with the same tang, we like to use reduced-fat cream cheese (Neufchâtel).
 Adding some Greek yogurt to the mix further increases the tangy flavor and creamy texture—plus it adds a little protein and gut-healthy probiotics!
 It doesn't take a ton of sugar to make a frosting that's plenty sweet—for example, this Diabetic Carrot Cake calls for just 1/4 cup of powdered sugar in the frosting for a cake that serves 14.
 And if you prefer a dairy-free icing option, try the coconut cream frosting on our Vegan Carrot Cake.